metasyn/memex/content/entries/projects/show-mapper.md

 <img src="resources/img/dithered_foopee.png" alt="screenshot of foopee.com"></img>

-however, i found myself forgetting which venues where which, and more importantly, which ones were on my side of the bay (in san francisco usually). in order to map these resources, i've manually entered all of the latitude and longitudes of various venues over the years. eventually this became unsustainable, and i figured out a way to semi automate looking them up with relatively reasonable accuracy.
+for a long time, i had manually entered all of the latitude and longitudes of various venues. this worked pretty well, and i'd just update the list of venues a few times a year. eventually this became unsustainable, and i figured out a way to semi automate looking them up with relatively reasonable accuracy. i think i could probably use more automation here, but i like to double check that the place is correct before mapping it.

 ## parsing